 Private Sauna Rentals for Intimate Gatherings

 As for gay couples and others who want to indulge in a more personal sauna experience, most of the Finnish cities provide the services of hiring personal saunas.
 These private establishments enable couples or small groups to indulge in the sauna culture in relative privacy.
-There are rental saunas that are marketed as LGBTQ-friendly, making sure all the customers feel comfortable with the service.
+There are rental saunas marketed as LGBTQ-friendly, making sure all the customers feel comfortable with the service.

 Conclusion